 Looking for more outdoor activities with kids?
-Head to La Caleta beach for an afternoon of splashing around in the inflatable waterpark.
+Head to La Caleta, one of the best beaches near Malaga for an afternoon of splashing around in the inflatable waterpark.

 With slides, trampolines, and crazy obstacle courses, the kiddos will keep themselves busy for hours while the parents can kick back nearby on their unicorn float or get their tan on watching from a beach distance.

 Head to the nearest car rental Malaga, Spain, or catch a train to Fuengirola for a visit to the Bioparc – a small but exciting zoo in the middle of the city.
 Especially during high season, make sure to buy your tickets in advance.

 Watch the monkeys swing from tree to tree, come face to face with a kimono dragon, and marvel at the cuteness of the pygmy hippopotamus as a family. – Buy your tickets here.